Animal Farm is a satire of totalitarian governments in their many guises. But Orwell composed

 Trotsky (Snowball), Joseph Stalin (Napoleon), Adolf Hitler (Frederick), the Allies (Pilkington),

+the peasants (Boxer), the elite (Mollie), and the church (Moses).
 The resemblance of some of the novel’s events to events in Soviet history is indubitable.
 For

 example, Snowball’s and Napoleon’s power struggle is a direct allegory of Trotsky’s and